 Figure out what the coordinates relate to and document them.

 A much more detailed version of View Character.

-A simple sound test, with what appears to be a build date for the sound engine.
-The date is "1994/05/12" in both versions.
+A simple sound test, with what appears to be a build date for the sound engine ("1994/05/12" in all versions).

 - BGM - Music.

 - EFFECT - Various effects that can be applied to the currently playing music.